TrustTheVote-Project/VoteTrackerPlus/docs/pitch.md

-VOTES is a Verifiable Open Technology Election System that increases the security, accuracy, and trustworthiness of a paper ballot election by:
+VoteTracker+ (a.k.a.
+Vote Tracker Plus, VTP, and previously known as VOTES) an open software ballot tracking system that increases the security, accuracy, and trustworthiness of a paper ballot election by cryptographically tracking the paper ballots.

+VoteTracker+:

-- giving a cryptographically anonymized and secured ballot receipt back to the voter
+- directly supplies a cryptographically anonymized ballot receipt back to the voter, allowing the voter to validate that their specific ballot has been interpreted, recorded, and tallied as intended

-- allowing each voter to execute the official tally, anonymously inspect their ballot, and to inspect the public voter ID rolls

-- cryptographically recording the history of the election as it occurs in real time, prior to, during, and after election day
+- cryptographically records and seals the entire history of the election as it occurs in real time

+- allows the public to inspect and validate the official Cast Vote Records and tally as well as the aggregate voter ID rolls across the entire electorate